JohnW876/gift-shack/TESTING.md

 * To verify the user's details would prefill the form in secure checkout, I completed a new order whilst logged in as a registered user.
 I updated full name in the Django admin.
 The form on the secure checkout page successfully prefilled the form with all user details.
 * To verify the webhook can handle checkout functionality if the checkout view fails, I commented out form.submit to simulate a broken form.
 I then submitted an order to verify that it would be successfully processed.
 This was confirmed with Stripe posting the webhook URL to the terminal.
 I also verified that the order was created in Django admin.

+**Email Confirmation**
+* A test purchase was made to verify that the confirmation email would be logged in the terminal with all of the correct order details.

 I continually tested how the page was rendering across all device sizes using Chrome DevTools.

 ### **User Story Tests**